tomasmartak/Projects/README.md

   - <strong>How it works:</strong> to use the script, manually input the path to a directory containing spheroid images (.jpg format only for now) into cell 2.
 Run cell 1 only once, the run cell 2 as many times as needed with various paths.

   - I have retained the fragmented bits of script I wrote during troubleshooting the final script in cells 3+.
 While not memory-efficient at all, they are a nice way of visualising the workflow and any potential problems.
-  - I have also added three dummy images to try the script on in <a href="https://github.com/tomasmartak/Projects/tree/main/python/img"> Projects/img </a>
+  - I have also added three dummy images to try the script on.

 ## Linux bash: ChIP-seq mapper (2022)
   - <strong>Rationale:</strong> our lab sent off in-lab-prepared ChIP samples off for sequencing.
 I set out to learn how to ChIP-seq analysis on Linux using command line-based programmes.
 This is the original ChIP-seq mapper I came up with.
 The updated version (ChIP-seq 2023) can be found above.